karatelabs/karate/README.md

 * def uploadStatusCode = responseStatus
 ```
 ## `responseTime`
-The response time (in milliseconds) for every HTTP request would be available in a variable called `responseTime`.
-You can use this to assert that the response was returned within the expected time like so:
+The response time (in milliseconds) for the current [`response`](#response) would be available in a variable called `responseTime`.
+You can use this to assert that it was returned within the expected time like so:
 ```cucumber
 When method post
 Then status 201
 And assert responseTime < 1000
 ```

+## `requestTimeStamp`
+Very rarely used - but you can get the Java system-time (for the current [`response`](#response)) at the point when the HTTP request was initiated (the value of `System.currentTimeMillis()`) which can be used for detailed logging or custom framework / stats calculations.

 # HTTP Header Manipulation
 ## `configure headers`